FelixHerrmann/FHConstraints/README.md

 ## Usage

-If you are using Swift Package Manager then you have to import FHConstraints to your file with `import FHConstraints`.
+If you are using Swift Package Manager, you have to import FHConstraints to your file with `import FHConstraints`.
 You can also import it globally with `@_exported import FHConstraints`. (e.g. in `AppDelegate.swift`)

 <br>